 Fire Operations is the core foundation of the Fire Department.
 The Operations Division is responsible for the rapid and timely delivery of emergency services to any incident that threatens or has the potential to threaten life or property.

 Four strategically located fire stations house personnel and specialized equipment that provide fire suppression, rescue, and special operations response activities.
 The companies are cross-trained in a variety of operations and are equipped to respond to all types of emergencies.

 The Operations Division performs all duties related to emergency response (fire, rescue, medical and hazard abatement), non-emergency service calls, fire prevention and public education programs, in-service training for all personnel, comprehensive fire preplanning for high risk and special hazard properties, along with maintaining fire facilities, apparatus and equipment.

 Each station is manned in shifts.
 Personnel are assigned to a rotating shift designated as A Shift, B Shift, and C Shift.
 Each shift works 24 hour days according to the shift calendar.
 Their work rotation is 2 days on/4 days off, totaling a 56-hour work week.
-Shift Battalion Chiefs operate out of Fire Station One, and are in charge of daily operations at all stations during each of their respective shifts.
+Shift Battalion Chiefs operate out of Fire Station 76, and are in charge of daily operations at all stations during each of their respective shifts.

 - Fire Operations - Duty Battalion Chief's Office

 - Fire Station 76

 - Battalion Chief ext.
 511